September 28, 2022

 If you’re wondering what a jester is, don’t worry – so was I. I thought a jester was those one of those fools or jokers that entertained kings and queens in their courts during the medieval period.
 But apparently, a jester is also a geological term too.

-However, when the waves are strong (like today) and the tide rises, they can cause a spray of seawater to erupt from the cavity, and the chasm often emits these characteristic booming and thunder-like sounds that I was hearing today.
+However, when the waves are strong (as they were today) and the tide rises, they can cause a spray of seawater to erupt from the cavity, and the chasm often emits these characteristic booming and thunder-like sounds that I was hearing.

-Today really was turning into a fantastic day when it came to the natural scenery!!!
+Today really turned into a fantastic day when it came to the natural scenery.

 LLANES